Gypsy Roma Traveller Resident Service - application for a pitch privacy notice

 Who we are

-KCC Gypsy Roma Traveller Resident Service provides a safe environment for Gypsy and Traveller communities to live and thrive in Kent.
-In doing so, KCC have in place an application process, supported by an allocation policy which ensures that pitches are allocated fairly and where there is most need.
+KCC Gypsy Roma Traveller (GRT) Resident Service provides a safe environment for GRT communities to live in Kent.
+In doing so, KCC collects personal data during the application process, supported by an allocation policy which ensures that pitches are allocated fairly and where there is most need, and this data is then used throughout the duration of the residency on a KCC owned or managed site.

 Personal information we collect and use